 speaker

 Operator

 Thank you.
-Again, to ask a question, please press star one.
-And our next question comes from Chris Danily with Citi.
+Again, to ask a question, please press star 1.
+And our next question comes from Chris Danley with Citi.

 speaker

-Thanks, Steve.
+Hey, thanks, Steve.
 Steve, you mentioned that some customers were expediting orders out of the June quarter into this quarter.
 So do you think that the June quarter could be at risk of a little bit of a disappointment, like we're robbing from the June quarter to pay the March quarter?
-And then further to that, you talked a little bit about lead times.
-Do you think that there is risk of extended lead times as the expediting continues?
+And then, you know, further to that, you talked a little bit about lead times.
+Do you think that there is risk of extended lead times if this expediting continues?

 speaker

-The lead times are not at risk short term because we have firm order inventory and there's a firm order capacity slack in the system since the revenues are down year over year.
+The lead terms are not at risk short term because we have a fair amount of inventory and there's a fair amount of capacity slack in the system since the revenues are down year over year.
 The backlog bottomed out some time ago and the total extended backlog is really growing nicely.
 So when people are taking backlog from June quarter moving into March quarter, that's not putting June quarter at risk.
-There is a higher and higher backlog.
+There is a There is a higher and higher backlog.
 The overall backlog is growing.
-Book to bill was strongly positive, so it put a very large amount of total backlog on the system.
+Book-to-bill was strongly positive, so it put a very large amount of total backlog on the system.

+speaker